sisinflab/elliot/docs/source/guide/hyper_optimization.rst

           reg_b:                0
           gaussian_variance:    0.1

-In this case, Elliot recognizes that hyperparameter optimization is needed and automatically performs the grid search.
+In this case, Elliot performs an exhaustive grid search over the discrete combinations.

+Note: Hyperopt trials are evaluated on validation metrics.
+After the search, the best configuration is retrained and evaluated on the test split.